Chem. J. Chinese Universities ›› 2026, Vol. 47 ›› Issue (1): 20250262.doi: 10.7503/cjcu20250262

 • Supported by:

-Abstract: Proton exchange membrane fuel cell(PEMFC) has outstanding advantages such as high energy conversion efficiency, fast start-up speed, easy operation and maintenance.
+Proton exchange membrane fuel cell(PEMFC) has outstanding advantages such as high energy conversion efficiency, fast start-up speed, easy operation and maintenance.
 In the temperature range of 120 to 250 ℃, the operation of high-temperature proton exchange membrane fuel cells(HT-PEMFC) does not rely on the presence of water for proton conduction.
 This can effectively simplify the water management system, enhance the kinetics of electrode reactions, and strengthen the anti-poisoning ability of platinum-based electrocatalysts.
-At present, phosphoric acid(PA) doped polybenzimidazole(PBI) membrane is the preferred membrane material in HT-PEMFC, but it is faced with major problems such as poor antioxidant stability and PA loss.
-In this review, the transport mechanism of PA-doped high-temperature proton exchange membranes(HT-PEM) was first clarified, and such materials were systematically classified based on the research progress in the past 10 years.
+At present, phosphoric acid(PA)-doped polybenzimidazole(PBI) membrane is the preferred membrane material in HT-PEMFC, but it faces key challenges, such as poor antioxidant stability and PA loss.
+In this review, the transport mechanism of PA-doped high-temperature proton exchange membranes(HT-PEM) is first clarified, and such materials are systematically classified based on the research progress in the past 10 years.
 Finally, the key technical challenges and coping strategies of HT-PEM are analyzed, and the future development trend is prospected.

-Key words: Phosphoric acid, Proton exchange membrane, Fuel cell, Antioxidant stability, Phosphoric acid loss
+Key words: Proton exchange membrane, Fuel cell, Antioxidant stability, Phosphoric acid loss

 CLC Number: